For suppliers and local businesses

 Working together to deliver Hinkley Point C

 We want to work with UK companies to deliver the first new nuclear power station to be built in the country for over 20 years.
 We’re doing everything possible to ensure that UK manufacturers are capable of winning their share of contracts.
 A large number are already working on, or have become preferred bidders for, Hinkley Point C and some firms have successfully come together to form joint ventures to work on the project.
-So far, more than 4,000 local businesses have registered their interest with us and we’ve signed South West contracts with a combined value of £465 million.
+So far, more than 4,000 local businesses have registered their interest with us and we’ve signed South West contracts with a combined value of £3.2 billion.

 Hinkley Point C can help rebuild Britain’s industrial capability, supporting construction of UK infrastructure and acting as a showcase for the international market; a launch pad to a share of a potentially huge international market as world demand for energy continues to grow.
 Working with us can help your organisation grow your skills and experience in the nuclear sector.
-Explore this section to find out more about how you can get involved.

 Become a supplier

 To ensure the success of our proposed new nuclear projects - Hinkley Point C and Sizewell C - we are developing a robust supply chain from a wide range of international, national and local firms.
 That’s why we’re working closely with the Chambers of Commerce in the regions, to make sure that local businesses can easily find out and apply for supplier opportunities.

 - For the Hinkley Point C project we are working with the Somerset Chamber of Commerce and Into-Somerset, the County Council’s inward investment organisation.
 Local is defined as businesses based in the county of Somerset, including those in North Somerset

 - For the development at Sizewell C, we are working with the Suffolk Chamber of Commerce.
 In this case, local is defined as Suffolk and Norfolk based companies